cequencer/jekyll-json-ld/README.md

 ```
 ...and so on.
 For references regarding defined schemes see [https://developers.google.com/structured-data/](https://developers.google.com/structured-data/) or [Schema.org](http://schema.org/docs/schemas.html)-

-Place the tag ´{% json_ld receipt %}` within the body of your document to render the following JSON-LD markup:
+To run the YAML through the filter place (for this example) ´{{ page.recipe | json_ld_filter %}}` within the body of your document.
+This renders the following JSON-LD markup:

 ```
 <script type="application/ld+json">